steveaq/steveaq.github.io/_posts/2022-03-18-FBREF-Data-Scraping-Walk-Through-pt2.md

 ### Comparing Player Metrics

-The above functions works on any page with this template so effectly any teams stats page will work with this..hopefully.
+The above functions works on any page with this template so effectively any teams stats page will work with this..hopefully.
 I'm probably one of the most insufferable Arsenal fans you'll ever meet so in typical fashion I've gone with, Bukayo Saka, who in my opinion is going to outdo Henry's legacy.

 ```python